birdx0810/NLP/NLP_DL.md

 ```

 ## Attention
+> Neural Machine Translation by Jointly Learning to Align and Translate (Bahdanau et al, 2014)

+Attention mechanisms was first introduced into a seq2seq model for machine translation.
+1. Do we need to translate word $\to V_t +1$
+2. Which word do we need to translate (src) $\to$ Classifier
+3. What does it need to be translated to (tgt) $\to$ Attention

 > Attention Is All You Need (Vaswani et al, 2017)

 Using an attention mechanism to train the model to focus on certain words in the sentence at different timesteps.
 The attention mechanism could be additive or multiplicative.
-In this paper,the author uses the dot-product (multiplicative) attention for self-attention.
+In this paper, the author uses the dot-product (multiplicative) attention for self-attention.
+The larger the dot-product (1), the higher similarity.

 ![](https://3.bp.blogspot.com/-aZ3zvPiCoXM/WaiKQO7KRnI/AAAAAAAAB_8/7a1CYjp40nUg4lKpW7covGZJQAySxlg8QCLcBGAs/s640/transform20fps.gif)